 VIAVI is committed to researching and implementing energy efficiency measures at our sites all over the world in order to reduce our energy consumption and carbon footprint.

 To reduce our water consumption, VIAVI partnered with Siemens Water Technologies to design a water-reclaim system at our Santa Rosa site to treat water and recycle water, saving 4 million gallons of water per year.

 VIAVI is committed to compliance with all applicable laws and regulations controlling the use of hazardous substances in its products

 Waste Electrical and Electronic Equipment (WEEE)

-NOTE: the Take-back program is available to Viavi test equipment customers only in countries where the WEEE legislation applies.
-Recycling centers that require detailed product information about the products in the Take-back program should contact Viavi's WEEE program manager.
+NOTE: the Take-back program is available to VIAVI test equipment customers only in countries where the WEEE legislation applies.
+Recycling centers that require detailed product information about the products in the Take-back program should contact The VIAVI WEEE program manager.

-Viavi's Encore Certified Equipment program allows customers to trade-in certain old test equipment for credit against the purchase of new Viavi equipment, Viavi Encore certified pre-owned test equipment, or Viavi PLUS Services.
-The traded-in equipment will be used by Viavi for spares or refurbishment.
+The VIAVI Encore Certified Equipment program allows customers to trade-in certain old test equipment for credit against the purchase of new VIAVI equipment, VIAVI Encore certified pre-owned test equipment, or VIAVI PLUS Services.
+The traded-in equipment will be used by VIAVI for spares or refurbishment.